This post was updated in March 2019.

 Langkawi, also known as Pulau Langkawi (Pulau means Island in Malaysian), is not just the name of the island, it’s actually an archipelago counting almost 100 islands, big and small!

-The largest town on Langkawi is Kuah but Pantai Cenang is the most popular place to stay for tourists (read more below).
+The largest town in Langkawi is Kuah but Pantai Cenang is the most popular place to stay for tourists (read more below).

 When to visit Langkawi

-As I mentioned above, you can visit Langkawi during any time of the year, unlike the islands on the East side of Malaysia (such as Tioman and the Perhentian Islands).
+As I mentioned above, you can visit Langkawi at any time of the year, unlike the islands on the East side of Malaysia (such as Tioman and the Perhentian Islands).

 How to get to Langkawi